benbalter/benbalter.github.com/_posts/2015-06-03-copyright-notices-for-websites-and-open-source-projects.md

 ### Putting it all together

 Assuming your project's under active development, you should write `Copyright [year project started] - [current year], [project founder] and the [project name] contributors`.
-While not strictly necessary, if you're going to add a copyright notice, that'll accurately represent the years of publication and all copyright holders.
+While not strictly necessary to obtain a copyright, if you're going to add a copyright notice, that'll accurately represent the years of publication and all copyright holders.

 Of course there are many edge cases, and the above is a simplification of what goes into a copyright notice.
 Things like contributor license agreements (CLAs), contributing while on the clock (work for hire), or derivative works complicate copyright considerations.
 Heck, with open source almost always being developed within a version control system — a system designed to track and make known who made what change when — as @bkeepers [pointed out](https://github.com/benbalter/benbalter.github.com/issues/254#issuecomment-97044362), the copyright notice may be even more of an anachronism than it already is.